nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     ![Home Page at Main, highlighted navigation](images/home_main_nav.png)

 1. The left panel highlighted in the image below is the `Main Page` of the app.
 It lists all of the `Cases` stored in PIVOT according to the `Section` you are in.
 By using a `Main Page Command`,  you can interact with the `Cases` in this page.
-(Refer to [Features](#features) below for the commands)
+(Refer to [Main page](#main-page) below for the commands)

 1. By typing `open case 1` in the Command Line, the right panel is updated.
 This is `Case Page` of the app (highlighted below).
 It displays the `Case` information.
 By using a `Case Page Command`,  you can interact with the `Case` details in this page.
-(Refer to [Features](#features) below for the commands)
+(Refer to [Investigation Case page](#investigation-case-page) below for the commands)

     ![Home Page at Case, highlighted main and case page](images/home_case_nav.png)